tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 trigger retries, as described in {{rejected-ech}}.
 This may be implemented, for instance, by reporting a failed connection with a dedicated error code.

-### Handling HelloRetryRequest {#client-hrr}

-When the server sends a HelloRetryRequest, the client checks for the presence of an "encrypted_client_hello" extension.
-If none is found, then the client presumes rejection and handles the HelloRetryRequest using ClientHelloOuter.
-(Note that the client-facing server does not send this extension in its HelloRetryRequest. [[NOTE: This may change, depending on the outcome of issue#450.]])
-Otherwise it proceeds as follows.

-If the extension's payload has a length other than 8, then the client aborts the handshake with an "decode_error" alert.
-If the payload length is equal to 8, then the client checks if the payload is equal to `hrr_accept_confirmation` as defined in {{backend-server}}.
-If so, then it presumes acceptance and handles handles the HelloRetryRequest using ClientHelloInner.
-Otherwise, it presumes rejection.

-[[OPEN ISSUE: Depending on what we do for issue#450, it may be appropriate to change the client behavior if the HRR payload is missing or malformed.]]

-The client encodes the second ClientHelloInner as in {{encoding-inner}}, using the second ClientHelloOuter for any referenced extensions.
-It then encrypts the new EncodedClientHelloInner value as a second message with the previous HPKE context as described in {{encrypting-clienthello}}.

 ## GREASE ECH {#grease-ech}

 If the client attempts to connect to a server and does not have an ECHConfig